 Santee was awarded the 2014 Ellis Island Medal of Honor, and was invested as a Chevalier de la Légion d’Honneur (Knight of the Legion of Honor), France’s highest honor, in 2012.

-Santee serves on the U.S. Strategic Command’s Strategic Advisory Group and on the Advisory Committee for the Secure World Foundation.
+Santee serves on the U.S. Strategic Command’s Strategic Advisory Group and is a member of the American Institute of Aeronautics and Astronautics.